Did you know that playing dice games with 5 dice is actually 5 times more fun than playing with one die?

 For example: The first roll is 6-4-2-4-1; set aside 6-4 for a score of 10.
 The second roll is 3-2-1; set aside 1 and subtract from 10 for a score of 9.
 The third roll is 4-2; set aside 4 and add to 9 for a score of 13.
 The final roll is 6; subtract from 13 for a final score of 7.

 Players can decide ahead of time how many rounds they wish to play.
+Learn more about this addition and subtraction dice game here.

 Don’t confuse this game with Aces in the Pot, a dice game played with only 2 dice.
 There are similarities, but each is interesting enough in its own right.